endodoug/stormpath-ios-notes-example/README.md

 # Stormpath Notes (iOS)

-This is the repository for the Stormpath Notes iOS tutorial.
-Read the tutorial for a description of how to build the app.
-(Link to be added on 3/22/15)
+This is the repository for the [Stormpath Notes iOS tutorial](https://stormpath.com/blog/build-note-taking-app-swift-ios/).

 This repository has two branches: